citycoins/integrations/scripts/README.md

-# CityCoins AutoMiner
+# CityCoins Scripts

 > THIS IS ALPHA SOFTWARE THAT REQUIRES A STACKS PRIVATE KEY TO SEND A TRANSACTION.
 >
 > THE CODE IS FOR EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY.
+>
 > USE AT YOUR OWN RISK.
 PLEASE REPORT ANY [ISSUES ON GITHUB](https://github.com/citycoins/integrations/issues).

+This directory provides a set of Node.js scripts to interact with the CityCoins protocol, starting with the AutoMiner utility.

-This utility provides a simple, easy-to-use, prompt-driven interface for mining CityCoins.
+This utility provides a simple, easy-to-use, prompt-driven interface for mining CityCoins, with options to set strategies, custom values, and continuously run.

 ## Requirements